 Keeping Refrigerators & Freezers COLD

-Frozen bottles of water in freezer – keeps freezer cold in power outage, can be used for water when thawed.
+Frozen bottles of water in freezer – keeps freezer cold longer in power outage & can be used for water when thawed.

 For frozen bottles remember – larger frozen bottle stay cold longer than small bottles.
 Small bottles fit into more spaces than larger containers.
-Both sizes are useful.
+So both sizes are useful.

 Keeping Refrigerated Food Cold – If it’s cold outside and power is out longer than 24 hours you can move refrigerator food to *Large Insulated 70-Qt Coolers and place outside, preferably in a shaded area and secure from animals if possible.

-NOTE: Be sure to NOT open refrigerator or freezers to keep them cold longer.
-Blankets on top of a chest freezer helps insulate to keep food inside cold longer.
+NOTE: Be sure to NOT open refrigerator or freezers any more than necessary to keep contents cold longer.
+Blankets on top of a chest freezer helps insulate.

 Information For Preparedness Items Mentioned:

 - *Pre-Packed Emergency Kits